thma/lambda-ski/README.md

 ## Performing graph-reduction

-As already mentioned we have to compute the stack of left ancestors - or *spine* - of a graph for an efficient reduction.
+First we have to compute the stack of left ancestors - or *spine* - of a graph for an efficient reduction.

 In the following diagram I have marked the members of this stack with `->` arrows: